So I'm standing in the middle of our VBS disaster last summer and everything that could go wrong is going wrong.

 Kids remember how things end more than how they started.

-Our Christmas party was series of small disasters.
+Our Christmas party was a series of small disasters.
 Cookies burned.
 Game prizes ran out.
 Craft activity was too complicated.

-Sometimes good ending can save mediocre event.
+Sometimes a good ending can save a mediocre event.

 What I've Learned About Events

 Things will go wrong no matter how much you plan.
-That's not failure that's just reality.
+That's not failure, that's just reality.

 Your reaction to problems matters more than the problems themselves.